 - (252) 928-5721

-Silver Lake’s 35 motel rooms and suites, recently renovated, are well-kept, pleasant spaces in the midst of the bustle around Silver Lake.
+Silver Lake’s 40+ motel rooms and suites are conveniently located in the midst of the bustle around Silver Lake.
 Guests can enjoy both continental breakfasts and sunsets from one of the three stories of decks overlooking the harbor.
-The newer addition called The Inn boasts large suites with full kitchens and private decks with hammocks.
-Enjoy spectacular sunset views from the decks of the quaint Silver Lake Motel and Inn while listening to down home live music drifting over from the popular Jolly Roger Pub & marina just across the street.
-They’re open seasonally from mid April through October.
+The suites boast large floor plans with full kitchens and private decks with hammocks.
+Enjoy spectacular sunset views from the decks of the quaint Silver Lake Motel and Inn while listening to live music drifting over from the popular Jolly Roger Pub & marina just across the street.
+They’re open seasonally from April through October and offer pet friendly rooms.

 - 155 Silver Lake Drive on Silver Lake Harbor